-- Omnicidal Maniac: He arranged to burn the Westerosi capital Kings Landing, a city of some 500,000 people, to the ground purely to spite Robert for winning the civil war.
-He wanted all of his subjects to burn to death along with him, and until Cersei hijacks his wildfire for her own scheme and his own daughter lights half the city on fire no king ever aspired to such a sheer level of destruction.
+- Omnicidal Maniac: He arranged to burn the Westerosi capital King's Landing, a city of some 500,000 people, to the ground purely to spite Robert for winning the civil war.
+He wanted all of his subjects to burn to death along with him, and until Cersei hijacks his wildfire for her own scheme and his own daughter lights half the city on fire no king ever aspired to such levels of destruction.

 - One-Winged Angel: According to Jaime, his lunacy got to the point that during his downfall he believed he would turn into a dragon if he were burned alive with his subjects.
 Jaime, normally skeptical, slit his throat just to make sure it didn't happen.